-From the banks of the Mississippi river to the hills of Missouri
+From the Mississippi river to the hills of Missouri

 Ok, enough bad stuff.
 Just before we crossed into Missouri we stopped at Mammoth springs Arkansas, here are a few pics.
 Look closely at the last one, we walked right past them, thank goodness they were preoccupied.

 We make it to our destination, it was a long day traveling up and down the Ozark mountains, The Lord was watching out for us for sure.
 Home for the next few days, Majestic Oaks campground.

 Today was our exploring day, we heard of a car show that would take place, so we found directions and set out to find it.

 The car show was called Majic Dragon on Lake Bagnell Dam.
 Bagnell Dam is what creates the lakes of the Ozarks.
 I’ve been to many car shows but this one blew me away, by far the largest show I have ever been to.